~ Seed for CAULIFLOWER ~

 If you’re wanting to try something a little different, then this might be just the packet.

-We’ve mixed together seed of several different cauliflowers covering the whole range of colours - purple, greens, cream, white and even romanesco.
+We’ve mixed together seed of several different cauliflowers covering a range of colours - purple, greens, cream, white and even romanesco.
 Sow in spring for autumn harvest.

 Colourful lucky dip.
 Note that although they are all spring sowing for summer/autumn harvest they will mature at different times, however this extends the harvest season to avoid a glut.